What is Delta-8 THC and why is it so popular?

 Why Are People Using Delta-8?

 The number one reason for trying delta-8 was curiosity.
 17% of those who bought delta-8 products did so simply to see what it was like.
 This makes perfect sense considering the fact that delta-8 was easily accessible in a multitude of locations across the country.
-Unlike Delta-9 THC, Delta-8 was hemp-derived and therefore considered legal (unless it was not explicitly outlawed.)
-It turns out that Delta-8 can be converted from CBD in a lab setting so therefore it was considered a hemp product and not illegal since it did not contain more than 0.3% Delta-9 THC.
-(A few states have now added this language and made Delta-8 explicitly illegal.)
+Unlike Delta-9 THC, Delta-8 was hemp-derived and therefore considered legal (unless explicitly outlawed.)
+It turns out that Delta-8 can be converted from CBD in a lab setting so therefore some states have deemed it illegal while others do not since it does not contain more than 0.3% Delta-9 THC.
+(Check your state to make sure of its’ legal status.)

 Our survey of those who like delta-8 has found that people like it for more than one reason.
-We’ve heard it helps people:
+People stated that they:

-- as a nice mood enhancer the same way some might enjoy a cocktail.
+• use as a mood enhancer the same way some might enjoy a cocktail.

-- have a slightly lower incidence of anxiety that often comes with traditional delta-9 THC.
+• have a slightly lower incidence of anxiousness that often comes with traditional delta-9 THC.

 I heard delta-8 is synthetic, does that mean its bad?

 Delta-8 by definition is not synthetic or man-made.
 It does exist in nature in very small quantities.
-One way to get it is to process many tons of material and through extraction, separate out the small quantities of delta-8.
+One way to get more of it is to process many tons of material and through extraction, separate out the small quantities of delta-8.
 This process is not cost effective and thus not very practical.
-Most suppliers of delta-8 now go through a conversion process whereby CBD (or even THC) is converted to delta-8.
-It’s super important that delta-8 extracts are procured from responsible and clean GMP licensed facilities.
+Most suppliers of delta-8 now go through a conversion process whereby CBD (or even THC) is converted to delta-8 THC.
+It’s super-important that delta-8 extracts are procured from responsible and clean GMP licensed facilities.
 This is true of any extract.
-As long as you’re working with a clean extraction (i.e., no residual solvents or contaminants) there are no worries about whether or not it’s synthetic because a molecule is a molecule no matter how it was derived.
+As long as you’re working with a clean extraction (i.e., no residual solvents or contaminants) there are few worries about whether or not it’s synthetic because a molecule is a molecule, no matter how it was derived.
 This is true of any cannabinoid or terpene used in formulations.
 Clean is the key to safety.

 The future of Delta-8